-Dr. Shepherd Siegel grew up in the San Francisco Bay Area, in the midst of that whole utopian Sixties thing.
+Dr. Shepherd Siegel, a descendant of oil barons and bootleggers, grew up in the San Francisco Bay Area, in the midst of that whole utopian Sixties thing.
 This led to his career as a professional rock and jazz musician, until his passion for education took over.
 His first teaching assignment was with youth in lockup in the Santa Cruz County Juvenile Detention Center.
 Striving to make the greatest positive impact, he earned his doctorate from UC Berkeley while inventing innovative internship programs for troubled and troubling youth.
 He has over thirty publications in the education field.
 He and his book—Career Ladders: Transition from School to Adult Life—have received numerous awards, including one from the US Department of Labor.
 From 1996-2012 he led Career + Technical Education for Seattle Public Schools.
 He then worked with the STEM-education organization Project Lead the Way until 2015.
 The KAPPAN published his article about a meaningful high school diploma.

 Somewhere in there he played with the jazz trio Swingmatism and the power pop band Thin Ice.
 Dr. Siegel sustains a wide-ranging knowledge of music and can show you how to have fun with that.
 He has returned to his countercultural roots to write Disruptive Play: The Trickster in Politics and Culture” and to spread its message of playfulness and progressive change.
 His favorite hobby is to be with groups of people large and small, suss out the energy, find the funny bone, and see if he can’t help get the group rhythm to swing.

 Got Vita if you need it: Shepherd Siegel’s CV

 Disruptive Play will Play a Role in Future History, Future Games.
 Be in touch, be involved, touch history, touch events.
 Shepherd Siegel is looking forward to hearing from you!